 In interaction, humans align and effortlessly create common ground in communication, allowing efficient collaboration in widely diverse contexts.
 Robots are still far away from being able to adapt in such a flexible manner with non-expert humans to complete collaborative tasks.
 Challenges include the capability to understand unknown feedback or guidance signals, to make sense of what they refer to depending on their timing and context, and to agree on how to organize the interaction into roles and turns.
 As a first step in approaching this issue, we investigate the processes used by humans to negotiate a protocol of interaction when they do not already share one.

-For our experiment, the setup is more constrained.
 The architect only sees a top view of the builder’s workspace and can communicate with the builder only though the use of 10 buttons which, when pressed, display symbols on a screen on the builder side.
 The channels of communication they can use are constrained and force them to invent and agree on a shared interaction protocol in order to solve the task.

 These constraints allow us to analyze how a communication protocol is progressively established through the interplay and history of individual actions.
 We report preliminary results obtained from a pilot study, and discuss how the understanding of strategies used by humans could be useful to achieve more flexible HRI.